 Background to the teapot effect

 The propensity of teapot spouts to drip was dubbed ‘the teapot effect’ by Markus Reiner in 1956 [1] although related problems had been studied under different names for several decades before that.
 The usual explanation at the time for the tea clinging to the teapot spout surface rather than breaking away in a smooth arc towards the target cup was that surface tension (adhesion of the fluid and solid surface) was responsible.
 However, in simple experimentation Reiner showed this was not the only underlying mechanism.
 Instead, he postulated an explanation in terms of internal vortices (swirls) in the fluid, induced by the fluid being stationary where it meets the solid surface but moving past quite quickly only a short distance away from the surface.
 Shortly thereafter, Joseph Keller [2] concluded that dripping actually resulted from air pressure differences pushing the tea against the lip and further down round against the outside of the spout.
 Jearl Walker [3] later interpreted his observations as identifying the pressure differences as being induced when a fluid tries to move past a curved surface in a laminar (straight-line) flow.
 The curvature of the solid surface compresses the flow and hence creates a pressure drop that has the effect of sucking the fluid in to the surface.
 This is similar to the way a curved aircraft wing produces lift, but in a teapot it can lead to tea wrapping around the end of the spout as it is poured, in some circumstances leading to dripping.
 In 1994 Kistler and Scriven [4] made a substantial start on the mathematical modelling of the flow near the end of a spout.
 Then Cyril Duez and colleagues from the University of Lyons [5] showed the importance of a capillary effect leading to a meniscus that keeps the liquid in contact with the surface as it leaves the spout.
 They also highlighted the importance of the wettability of the teapot surface by the tea which affects the characteristics of the meniscus.
 They explored the effect of coating the surface with hydrophobic substances (including carbon black!) which repel water and reduces the friction between the spout and the fluid, and so encourages continuation of the main flow and inhibits drop formation.
 All of these papers represent important earlier steps in understanding the teapot effect en route to the latest paper by Bernhard Scheichl and colleagues [6] which develops a more detailed and coherent account of it.
-All of the papers cited include at least diagrams and pictures of the teapot effect.
-Schiechl et al’s recent paper also has clear videos of the effect (see [7]).
-The first 2 describe the phenomena in reasonably lay scientific terms, but the others are mostly more (or very) mathematical.

 Meanwhile, in the studio